trustbloc/trustbloc-did-method/docs/whitepaper/federated_sidetree.md

 The second structure -- the Merkle Tree log -- is created independently of the CAS.
 Each Merkle Tree log provides an independent witness that an anchor has been published at a certain time.
 By monitoring these logs, observers are able to discover the history of published anchors.
 The history is useful for several reason:

-* As it is possible for different hash chain for a suffix to be created into the CAS (by a DID controller), a log can be used to disambiguate.
+* Without a log to disambiguate, it would be possible for different ambiguous hash chains for a suffix to be created into the CAS.
+Please see the discussion in the tree monitoring section.
 * An observer might not have received a notification about the anchor, a log can be used to provide history.
 * As anchors could become unavailable in the CAS, a log can be used to alert about the situation.
 * In summary, these additional logs enable monitoring and replication of the complete (and disambiguated) history.